lambduli/minilog/README.md

 ## What is it for?

 The implementation is just a complement of the [write up](./WRITEUP.md).
-The goal of this project is to offer an introductory level almost tutorial-like description of an implementation design for such a language.
+The goal of this project is to offer an introductory level almost tutorial-like description of an implementation of a simple abstract machine for a logic language.

 The design of the implementation is not aming to represent a practical implementation of a relational programming language.
-It should not be more than an initial insight into the ideas behind concepts like unification, proof search, that such a relational language does and backtracking in such a proof search.
+It should not be more than an initial insight into the ideas behind concepts like unification, proof search that happens during the evaluation and a backtracking in such a proof search.

 You could also say that the design of the implementation was chosen to be observable by default.
 Indeed, as the runtime is implemented as a simple "stepping" interpreter, we can very much see "inside" the process.